PecoL1/Ezdocs-Manual/Optimus Core/3_Prompt_Config/testcase08.prompt.md

 11.Just refer the Template_08.md file.
 Don't use the content or values present in the Template_08.md file.

-12. Please include Positive and Negative Scenarios
+12.Please include Positive and Negative Scenarios

-13.
+13.Scope for Domestic and International transactions only.
 ---